The Ultimate Care Guide for “Toothwort” Plants

 Yellow Leaves

-Yellowing leaves may indicate overwatering or nutrient deficiency.
+Yellowing leaves may indicate overwatering or a nutrient deficiency.
 Check the soil moisture and consider applying a balanced fertilizer if needed.

 Propagation Guide